Sushi Ginza Onodera Honolulu

 - Dinner gives you the full omakase progression and is available more days (Monday, Thursday through Sunday).
 Book dinner for your first visit.

 - Lunch is Saturday and Sunday only.
-It tends to attract a slightly more relaxed pace and is worth considering if you have already done dinner and want a daytime version of the experience.
+It tends to attract a slightly more relaxed pace and works if you have already done dinner and want a daytime version of the experience.

 - If your Honolulu schedule is tight and weekend lunch is your only window, take it, the kitchen and chef are the same regardless of service time.